IntelLabs/ParallelAccelerator.jl/README.md

    own intrinsics.
 We are working on supporting more of them if we can derive the actual type to be not `Any`, but this is still a work-in-progress.

-At the moment ParallelAccelerator only supports the Julia-to-C back-end, and we are working on alternatives that hopefully can alleviate the above mentioned restrictions without sacrificing much of the speed brought by quality C compilers and parallel runtime such as OpenMP.
+At the moment ParallelAccelerator only supports the Julia-to-C back-end.
+We are working on alternatives such as Julia's upcoming threading implementation that hopefully can alleviate the above mentioned restrictions without sacrificing much of the speed brought by quality C compilers and parallel runtime such as OpenMP.

-Apart from the constraints imposed by Julia-to-C translation, our current implementation of ParallelAccelerator also has a number limitations:
+Apart from the constraints imposed by Julia-to-C translation, our current implementation of ParallelAccelerator has some other limitations:

+1. We currently support a limited subset of Julia functions available in the `Base` library.
+   However, not all Julia functions in the Base library are supported yet and using them may or may not work in ParallelAccelerator.
-1. We rely on name capture to resolve array related functions and operators to our API module.
+   For supported functions, we rely on capturing operator names to resolve array related functions and operators to our API module.
 This prevents them from being inlined by Julia which helps our translation.
-However this is not always possible in scenarios where the user cannot put `@acc` to functions that they want ParallelAccelerator to optimize.
-For instance, calling `mean(x)` in Base library is equivalent to calling `sum(x)/length(x)`, where `x` is a non-empty array of numbers.
-However, Julia's typed AST for program that contains `mean(x)` becomes a lowered call that is basically the the low-level sequential implementation of `sum` function, which are not being handled by ParallelAccelerator.
+For unsupported functions such as `mean(x)`, Julia's typed AST for the program that contains `mean(x)` becomes a lowered call that is basically the the low-level sequential implementation which cannot be handled by ParallelAccelerator.
 Of course, adding support for functions like `mean` is not a huge effort, and we are still in the process of expanding the coverage of supported APIs.